 I mean, just look at this stunning structure - its visual contrast is so strong that it's almost tactile!

-This gorgeous utilitarian design 86’ed the fancy materials and elevated itself via contrast, colour, and shape.
+This gorgeous utilitarian design elevates itself with contrast, colour, and shape.
 Built on a slope, the two-level Chalet appears to be just one with a pitched metal roof on the front elevation, configured in a vernacular that mirrors the traditional log cabin.
-The Chalet's exterior is constructed using pine through a doubled up application of the board and batten technique which was applied vertically on the top level and horizontally on the lower, and dressed with satin black paint.
+The Chalet's exterior is constructed using pine through a doubled up application of the board and batten technique which was applied vertically on the top level and horizontally on the lower, and dressed with matte black paint.

 Taking inspiration from the surrounding landscape, the interior of the Chalet is met almost seamlessly with the sweeping powdery slopes - no need for wall art in this Chalet thanks to tall expansive windows that frame breathtaking views of Nottawasaga Bay.